jpitsch/backlog_attack/README.md

 Things you may want to cover:

+# Versions
-* Ruby version
+Ruby `3.01`
+Rails `7.x.x`

-* System dependencies
+# System dependencies

-* Configuration
+# Configuration

-* Database creation
+# Database creation

+Make sure the database is running and that the port is correctly set in the `config/database.yml` file.
+Run `rails db:create` and verify no errors occur.

-* Database initialization
+# Database initialization

-* How to run the test suite
+# How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+# Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+# Deployment instructions

 * ...